Ultimate Motorcycle Insurance Guide

 If you are injured in a motorcycle accident, would $25,000 be enough if that’s all the negligent driver had?
 That’s why uninsured and underinsured coverage is so important.

-Examples of when Uninsured Motorist coverage will pay you if you are injured and the other vehicle contacted you or your motorcycle:
+Examples of when Uninsured Motorist coverage will pay you if you are injured, and the other vehicle contacted you or your motorcycle:

-As an example, if a car hits your motorcycle and has no insurance coverage, or left the scene and is not identifiable, or was stolen, you can not collect any money from that vehicle.
+For example, if a car hits your motorcycle and has no insurance coverage, or left the scene and is not identifiable, or was stolen, you can not collect any money from that vehicle.
 If you have $250,000 Uninsured Motorist coverage and you suffer a typical motorcycle injury, your insurance company will pay you up to $250,000!

-SUM is an abbreviation for Supplementary Underinsured Motorist coverage.
-SUM will protect you by reimbursing you for your injury in the event that you are injured in a motorcycle accident by someone else who negligently caused your injuries and who had less liability insurance than you.
 To make a claim for SUM coverage, there must be contact between the other vehicle and you or your motorcycle.
 If any part of a vehicle hits your motorcycle, tire, or any part of your body, that’s contact.

 Following is an example of when SUM/Underinsured Motorist coverage will pay you if you are injured and the other vehicle contacts you or your motorcycle:

-If you have a $300,000 liability insurance policy and the other vehicle which struck your motorcycle had any amount of liability insurance less than $300,000, your underinsured endorsement option will pay you the difference up to the value of your injury.
+If you have a $300,000 liability insurance policy and the other vehicle that struck your motorcycle had any amount of liability insurance less than $300,000, your underinsured endorsement option will pay you the difference up to the value of your injury.

 As an example, if a car that hits your motorcycle has the New York minimum $25,000 liability coverage and you suffer a typical type of injury for many motorcycle accidents, the insurance company for the other vehicle will pay you only $25,000, but your underinsured endorsement option will pay you up to an additional $275,000!